khx0/mpl-benchmarks/README.md

 ![Demo1](/mpl_pcolormesh_with_fixed_size_and_relative_border_margins/demonstration/pcolormesh_array_composition_2019-12-16.png)

-The script which produces the shown panels is loacted in
+The script which produces the shown panels is located in
 ```
 /mpl_pcolormesh_with_fixed_size_and_relative_border_margins
 ```